Title Loan Laws And Disclosures For Each State

 Washington

-Some lenders, if they have the proper endorsement from the state, may make small loans of up to $700 at interest rates that otherwise exceed the caps in Washington State, but this is uncommon.
-Otherwise, there is a cap on interest rates of 12% per year and these interest rate caps effectively limit the ability of companies to offer title loans within the state.
+If they have the proper endorsement from the state, some lenders may make small loans of up to $700 at interest rates that otherwise exceed the caps in Washington State.
+Otherwise, there is a cap on interest rates of 12% per year, and these interest rate caps effectively limit the ability of companies to offer title loans within the state.

 West Virginia

 Car title loans aren’t allowed in West Virginia.
-The state prohibits any short term loans payable with terms of less than a year.
+The state prohibits most types of short term loans.

 Wisconsin